-At Mersey Park we believe that music should be an enjoyable learning experience for all children and one which encourages children to participate in a variety of musical opportunities.
+At Mersey Park Primary School, we believe that music should be an enjoyable learning experience for all children and one which encourages children to participate in a variety of musical opportunities.
 We believe that music is a unique way of communicating that can inspire and motivate children.
-It is a tool for personal expression, and it can play an important part in the personal development of people.
-We ensure our music curriculum is enriched with as many learning opportunities as possible, so our children can have musical experiences that they would not otherwise have access to.
+It is a tool for personal expression and it can play an important part in personal development.
+We ensure our music curriculum is enriched with as many different learning opportunities as possible, so our children can have musical experiences that they would not otherwise have access to.
 We aim to provide our children with a firm understanding of what music is through listening, singing, playing, evaluating, analysing and composing across a wide variety of historical periods, styles, traditions and musical genres.

-In the past we have worked with outside agencies and visiting artists and performers (for example key strings and Merseyside police brass band) to provide our children with authentic and real life opportunities to get involved with workshops and performances.
+In recent years, we have worked with visiting artists and performers, for example Key Strings and Merseyside Police brass band, to provide our children with authentic and real life opportunities to get involved with workshops and performances.
 Additional opportunities are offered in music, such as the Key Stage 2 choir which performs regularly in school and at events in the local community.

 Aims and Objectives